berayboztepe/Coding_Interview/README.md

 -Examples of Project Euler and Daily Coding Problem questions.

--Also there is a small project with using Tensorflow.

 -Face recog codes that I wrote with using face_recog library in Python.